Published on February 6th, 2018

 Characters are poisoned, and symptoms are described in detail.
 One graphic death.
 Disturbing descriptions of cruelty.
 Injuries and attacks.
 The Belles use leeches to reset their talents.

 Graphic poisonings.
 Bei powder is sprinkled on characters undergoing beauty work.
-They also drink a Belle-rose tea, which is described as an anesthetic.
+They also drink a Belle-rose tea, an anesthetic.